 At Frye Regional Medical Center, your breast health is important to us.
 All breasts are not the same.
-That is why our hospital is proud to offer a wide range of breast health screening services and the latest technology to provide customized care and additional peace of mind.
+That is why our hospital is proud to offer a wide range of breast health screening services and the latest diagnostic imaging technology to provide customized care and additional peace of mind.

 Learn more about 3D mammographyLearn more

 Our Breast Health Services

 - Digital mammography or standard 2D mammography is offered for women undergoing routine mammograms.

 - 3D mammography (or tomosynthesis) is a more advanced, clinically proven screening and diagnostic tool for early breast cancer detection.
 It uses advanced technology to take images of your breast from different angles and combine them to create a more complete and accurate image of your breast than is possible with regular 2D digital mammography.

 - Breast ultrasounds are used to perform an image-guided overview of the breast and can help pinpoint any areas of concern or diseases that may be present.
 If you are one of the 40% of women with dense breast tissue, your physician may recommend ABUS, or automated breast ultrasound, for additional peace of mind.

 - Breast MRI scans are typically given to patients who are genetically predisposed to breast cancer or those with a strong family or personal history.
 For these patients, the American Cancer Society recommends both a mammogram and an MRI annually, beginning at age 30.
 For patients who have been diagnosed with breast cancer, breast MRI gives surgeons and oncologists a clear picture of the extent of the cancer to ensure that proper treatment is delivered.